 - Part 5, Division 2 concerns the establishment, roles and functions of a safety and health committee at a mine.

-20. New Zealand’s Resources Management Act 1991 (RMA) provides that no persons or companies can do anything affecting the environment, including extracting natural resources, unless the activity is permitted in a local authority plan, which involves community and indigenous communities in the decision-making process.
-The purpose of the RMA at Section 5(1) “is to promote the sustainable management of natural and physical resources.” and sustainable management is defined at Section 5(2):
+20. New Zealand’s Resources Management Act 1991 (RMA) provides that no persons or companies can do anything affecting the environment, including extracting sustainable natural resources, unless the activity is permitted in a local authority plan, which involves community and indigenous communities in the decision-making process.
+The purpose of the RMA at Section 5(1) “is to promote the sustainable natural resources management of natural and physical resources.” and sustainable natural resources management is defined at Section 5(2):

 - sustaining the potential of natural and physical resources (excluding minerals) to meet the reasonably foreseeable needs of future generations; and

 - safeguarding the life-supporting capacity of air, water, soil, and ecosystems; and

 - avoiding, remedying, or mitigating any adverse effects of activities on the environment.